adhr1t/habitat_log_proj/README.md

 # Habitat for Humanity UT Campus Chapter Point Log Update Automation: Project Overview
 *   Created a tool that automates the update of the UT Habitat for Humanity Points Log
 *   Manipulated the datasets to translate data better between the two
-*  Iterated through the GM sign in dataset and automatically updated the Points Log dataset when first and last names matched
+*  Iterated through the GM sign-in dataset and automatically updated the Points Log dataset when first and last names matched
 *  Added new members' emails to the Points Log

 # Code and Resources Used